More and more coat patterns are available and well explained in haberdasheries, and maybe you, like me, have been tempted to make your own coat?

 Needle choice

-Remember the article on machine needles...
-The heavier/thicker the fabric, the larger the needle diameter (the number) must be.
+Remember the article about machine needles...
+The heavier/thicker the fabric, the larger the needle diameter (the number) should be.

 The 80 needle is suitable for medium-weight wools.
-For thicker wools like those used for coats, it is preferable to switch to number 90
+For thicker wools like those used for coats, it is better to switch to the 90 size.

 Gütermann threads